 The game is noteworthy for offering enemy variety in 5 stages.
 Stages 1 and 2 have you battling against a formation of small birds, much like in Galaxian

 .
-In stage 1 the birds are yellow and in stage 2 the birds become pink and more agressive, while your spaceship also gains the ability to fire in a more rapid rate(and only in stage 2).
+In stage 1 the birds are yellow; in stage 2 the birds become pink and more aggressive, while your spaceship gains the ability to fire more rapidly.
 Stages 3 and 4 begin with meandering phoenix eggs which hatch after a few seconds and reveal the great mythical birds.
 They are larger than the birds in the previous stages and can only be defeated by a direct shot in the center of the body.
-Hitting them in their wings will tear them apart, but they don't seem to do any damage to the phoenices and can regenerate shortly after.
+Hitting them in their wings will tear them apart, but they don't seem to do any damage to the phoenices, who can regenerate shortly after losing both.
 Sometimes the phoenices revert back into their eggs, after which they respawn.
 The phoneices are blue in stage 3 and pink in stage 4.

 Stage 5 is a Boss Battle